pmboss/e-commerce-product-dashboard/README.md

 # E-commerce Product Dashboard

+Hosted on `https://e-commerce-product-dashboard.vercel.app/` please refer to this URL

 ## Overview

 This is a single-page web application built using **Angular** for an **e-commerce product dashboard**.
 The application allows users to view a list of products, filter and sort the products, and load more products dynamically through infinite scrolling.
 The app also includes a responsive design to support both desktop and mobile views.